houssaineamzil/MiniQuest-INDEV/README.md

 The player can attack enemies by left-clicking the screen.
 The type of attack performed depends on the weapon the character is currently holding.
 For example, a sword might trigger a slashing motion, while a bow would release an arrow towards the cursor.

+The player can activate arefacts by right-clicking the screen.
+Some artefacts will be click position dependant (such as a teleport artefact) and others will not rely on click position (such as an invisibility artefact).

 The E key is used for interactions.
-This includes opening chests, entering doors, reading signs, and initiating conversations with NPCs.
+This includes opening chests, unlocking doors, reading signs, initiating conversations with NPCs and activating hidden passageways and secrets.

 The player can access their inventory and game menus by pressing the TAB and Esc keys, respectively.
 In the inventory, players can equip new items, use consumables, and view their character's stats and abilities.
 The game menu provides access to options such as saving and loading the game, adjusting settings, and exiting to the desktop.

 ### Level Design
 MiniQuest employs a sprawling world map that consists of multiple, distinct smaller maps, each featuring its own unique environment, challenges, and storylines.
 The player's journey will lead them through a variety of landscapes - from verdant forests and treacherous mountains, to bustling towns and eerie dungeons.

 The world map is vast and interconnected, fostering a sense of a continuous, cohesive world.
-Some areas are easily accessible from the beginning, inviting early exploration, while others are gated by story progress, character abilities, or challenging enemies, rewarding players for growth and progression.
+Some areas are easily accessible from the beginning, inviting early exploration, while others are gated by story progress, artefact abilities, or challenging enemies, rewarding players for growth and progression.
 Some maps may be secret and hidden, not explicitly being told to the player.

 Each map is designed with its own unique layout, aesthetic, and theme.
 Areas may include a variety of terrains and points of interest, such as natural landmarks, NPC hubs, enemy encampments, secret paths, and treasure caches.
 This variety encourages thorough exploration and offers diverse gameplay experiences.